Questions around health insurance coverage usually center on three components of medical care as part of a transition:

 MNsure: Private plans within MNsure are expected to cover counseling, hormones, and medically-necessary surgeries for adults; for minors, counseling and medications should be covered.
 MNsure is an insurance exchange created pursuant to the Affordable Care Act; despite uncertainty about the applicability of 2016 ACA regulations, the federal government provides useful information for trans people seeking to enroll in exchange plans.
 Need help figuring out MNsure?
 LGBTQ-sensitive MNsure navigators are available at the Minnesota AIDS Project; you do NOT need to be affected by HIV to call.

 Medical Assistance (MA)/Minnesota Care: Counseling is covered for adults and minors.
 Medication is covered for adults, and for the few minors who have already had gender-confirmation surgery.
 Medically-necessary surgeries are currently covered for adults.
 In November 2016, a Ramsey County judge declared a prior MA surgery ban unconstitutional.
-For more information on what these programs cover, click here.
+For more information on what surgical procedures these programs cover, click here.
+DHS has also published information on the coverage for minors of testosterone and blockers in these programs.

 NOTE: The Minnesota Department of Human Services’ website lists a number of services it considers cosmetic and thus not covered.
 However, in at least one case, a DHS administrative ruling concluded that this list was not enforceable.
 Please feel free to contact our friends at www.justushealth.mn for more information or assistance with this or similar questions.